 The Birth of Impact Mapping

 I was so frustrated, and so was the whole usability team!
-Year after year we found that in every development project where we took part – either as designers or project managers – the business managers actually believed that just building and shipping features would make a desired change to the business and its organization.
+Year after year we found that in every development project where we took part—either as designers or project managers—the business managers actually believed that just building and shipping features would make a desired change to the business and its organization.
 Managers missed that the features must be carefully defined and designed so that they are valuable and delightful for users.
-A feature “it must be possible to attach a file” could be designed well, creating desired value, or could be designed badly, ending up as minor hell for users.
+A feature such as, “it must be possible to attach a file” could be designed well, creating desired value, or could be designed badly, ending up as minor hell for users.

 We started working on an idea of expressing the linkage between solutions and desired impact for business as a map.
-The idea was to help projects in an early stage to draw a map that describes the intended impact that could be used for project planning, designing and evaluating the service.
-We were mainly inspired by Balanced Score Cards and Benefits Management, and added to that the perspective of action theory and user experience.
+The idea was to help projects in the early stages by drawing a map that described the intended impact that could then be used for project planning, designing and evaluating the service.
+We were mainly inspired by tools like Balanced Score Cards and Benefits Management, and added the perspective of action theory and user experience.

 The first article